NanniCandido/risk-management-methodology/README.md

 **Note:** Due to confidentiality, code and data files cannot be shared.

 ### 📌 Project Overview
 Implemented a comprehensive risk management methodology across all departments.
 Provided training and ongoing process support, collaborating on process mapping and mitigation strategies to improve operational efficiency.
-The project involved handling sensitive information with strict adherence to ethical standards, aligning with data confidentiality practices expected in financial environments.
+The project involved handling sensitive information with strict adherence to ethical standards, aligning with data confidentiality practices expected when working with data.

 **Situation:**
 TCE-RS lacked a formal risk management framework and needed to roll out ERM across ~80 departments, aligned with ISO 9001:2015, within one year.